-Underground and Overhead Utility Requirements

-Always contact the utility provider(s) for review of landscape plans prior to site preparation and installation.
-Underground and overhead utilities create a variety of limitations depending upon the type of utility and its operator.
-For example, trees must be no taller than 15 feet at maturity if planted within SMUD's overhead transmission line easement.
+Review Underground and Overhead Utilities: Underground and overhead utilities create a variety of limitations depending upon the type of utility and its operator.
+Always call 811 before you dig.
 A complete inventory of on-site utilities and space separation requirements must be undertaken.
-Furthermore, always call 811 before initiating ground disturbance.

 Useful resources can be found in Appendix B.

-Local Fire Safety Requirements

-Local fire prevention standards may restrict the location and types of vegetation allowed near roadway areas.
+Identify Local Fire Safety Codes: Local fire prevention standards may restrict the location and types of vegetation allowed near roadway areas.
 In addition, defensible space allowances under Public Resources Code may preclude vegetation barrier installations if buildings are nearby.
-In general, roadside vegetation should remain 10 feet from roadside edges and 15 feet in vertical clearance from the roadway surface.
+In general, roadside vegetation should remain 10 feet (3.048 meters) from roadside edges and 15 feet (4.572 meters) in vertical clearance from the roadway surface.
 Useful resources can be found in Appendix B.